Battle of Flodden: Opposing forces

 James' army, somewhat reduced from the original 42,000 by sickness and desertion, still amounted to about 34,000, outnumbering the English force by 8,000.
 The Scottish army was organised into four divisions or battles.
-That on the left wing was commanded by the Earls of Home and Huntley and consisted of a combination of Borderers and Highlanders.
+That on the left wing was commanded by the Lord Home and the Earl of Huntly and consisted of a combination of Borderers and Highlanders.
 Next in the line was the battle commanded by the Earls of Erroll, Crawford and Montrose composed of men from the northeast of Scotland.
 The third was commanded by James himself together with his son Alexander and the Earls of Cassillis, Rothes and Caithness.
 On the right, the Earls of Argyll and Lennox commanded a force drawn from the Highlands and Islands.
 Some sources state that there was a fifth battle acting as a reserve, perhaps commanded by the Earl of Bothwell.
 The Scottish infantry had been equipped with 18 feet long pikes by their French allies; a new weapon which had proved devastating in continental Europe, but required training, discipline and suitable terrain to use effectively.
 The Scottish artillery, consisting mainly of heavy siege guns, included five great curtals and two great culverins (known as "the Seven Sisters"), together with four sakers, and six great serpentines.
 These modern weapons fired an iron ball weighing up to 66 lbs to a range of 2,000 yards.
 However, the heaviest of these required a team of 36 oxen to move each one and were only able to fire once every twenty minutes at the most.
 They were commanded by the king's secretary, Patrick Paniter, an able diplomat, but who had no artillery experience.

 Upon Surrey's arrival, he deployed his troops on the forward slope of Piper Hill to match the Scottish dispositions.
-On his right, facing Hume and Huntley, was a battle composed of men from Cheshire, Lancashire and Yorkshire, commanded by Surrey's third son, Lord Edmund Howard.
+On his right, facing Hume and Huntly, was a battle composed of men from Cheshire, Lancashire and Yorkshire, commanded by Surrey's third son, Lord Edmund Howard.
 Of the central battles, one was commanded by the Lord Admiral and the other by Surrey himself.
 Sir Edward Stanley's force of cavalry and archers had been the last to leave Barmoor and would not arrive on the left flank until later in the day.
 A reserve of mounted Borderers commanded by Thomas, Baron Dacre were positioned to the rear.
-The English infantry were equipped with traditional polearms, mostly bills which were their favoured weapon.
+The English infantry was equipped with traditional polearms, mostly bills which were their favoured weapon.
 There was also a large contingent of well-trained archers armed with the English longbow.
 The English artillery consisted of light field guns of rather old-fashioned design, typically firing a ball of only about 1 lb, but they were easily handled and capable of rapid fire.